Dachshund Characteristics

 Diets: $20-$50

 A small dog usually means a small diet.
-But in the case of sporting and hunting dogs, even small dogs can need a good amount of food to fulfill their energy needs.
-A dachshund may need a 30 lbs bag of high-quality vet-recommended raw dog food in a month which could cost you around $20-$50 depending on the level of premium food you opt for.
+But in the case of sporting and hunting dogs, even small dogs can need a substantial amount of food to fulfill their energy needs.
+A dachshund, for example, may need a 30-pound bag of high-quality vet-recommended raw dog food each month which could cost you between $20-$50 depending on the level of premium food you choose for your puppy.

 Grooming: $30-$50

-Dachshunds are not hypoallergenic per se and do shed a little.
-The wire-haired may shed a little less, though, as compared to other variations.
+Dachshunds typically only shed a little bit but are not hypoallergenic per se.
+Those with wire-haired coats may shed a little less, though, compared to those with other coat variations.
 Basic grooming can include weekly brushing and monthly bathing, regular teeth and ears cleaning, and nail trimming.
-Grooming sessions with a professional can cost around $30-$50 per session.
+If you choose to take your Dachshund to the groomer's the cost can range between $30-$50 per session.

 Medical Costs: $700-$1200

-Like all breeds, Dachshunds are at risk for developing health conditions in their lifetime.
-Common conditions include intervertebral disc disease because of their long bodies and short legs, obesity, and hip dysplasia.
+Like all breeds, Dachshunds are at risk for developing certain health conditions in their lifetime.
+Common conditions in Dachshunds include intervertebral disc disease because of their long bodies and short legs, obesity, and hip dysplasia.
 The costs associated with treating these conditions could be as follows:

 Intervertebral disc disease - $2000-$4000